emanuelcohal/MKdocs/docs/article.md

-# My first article
+# Dummy menu

-This is my first article with some code.
-Added
+This is a dummy menu.